 Having a VNS implanted does not mean medications will be stopped.
 It is usually used in conjunction with medications.

-If you would like to know more speak to your specialist.
+If you would like to know more about VNS Therapy™, speak to your epilepsy specialist or ask to be referred to a comprehensive epilepsy centre for a review.

 Vagus nerve stimulation is not for everyone and you should check with your doctor about the suitability of this procedure for you.